Training

 Who is this person?

-The Nature level trains the practitioner to interpret natural capacities without turning them into identity labels.
+The Nature level trains the practitioner to interpret what someone is built for — without turning it into a fixed identity or telling them who they are.

 Situation answers